vallyian/dockman/README.md

 # dockman

-This is a proof-of-concept / "naive" implementation of a web UI using the docker CLI.
+This is a naive proof-of-concept implementation of a web UI using the docker CLI.
 Do NOT expose this outside `127.0.0.1` !!!

 ## Prerequisites